 5. Type of Mortgage Rate

-Besides the kind of loan when considering financing options for a Los Angeles house, you will also need to consider the type of mortgage rate that best fits your needs.
+Besides the kind of loan when considering financing options for a Riverside house, you will also need to consider the type of mortgage rate that best fits your needs.
 The two main types are fixed-rate and floating- or adjustable-rate and each has its own peculiar benefits and downsides.

 With a fixed-rate mortgage, the interest rate stays the same over the entire life of the loan – it never changes.
 The advantage here is that buyers will know what their payments are always going to be and can budget accordingly.
 But if you get locked into a fixed rate when rates are high, it may not be such a great thing.